Ocean-Moist/rohblog/content/blog/ai_saas.md

 [1] Edge case if you have some crazy technical moat other AI can't touch.
 But the common advice to build MCP integrations probably won't pan out the VCs think.

 [2] I am not going to act like this is completely the belief I action on.
 This is based on my speculation into the future.
 The highest signal thing to do now is to solve real problems for real people--if you do it well enough you could probably grab some cash on the way down.
+This is just my lossy world model for the future.

 [3]  Do you think that's crazy?
 I personally don't.
 Check the IP of the server this website is running on.
 Is it in the cloud?
 Maybe once everyone starts panicking that they're losing money due the competitors pricing better I can start a consulting company and take them to bare metal before the AI is able to.

+[4] This time will decrease but it's not like someone is going to have an agent watching app store publications, becoming their first user, copying it, and selling whatever they are at 20% less.
+This is very far away on the AGI timescale for me.

+[5] Who knows, maybe we will be able to trade futures on cloud compute/LLM tokens/SaaS?

-[4] Even if it can, you'd be so far away none of this article would make any sense.
+[6] Even if it can, you'd be so far away none of this article would make any sense.
 Like we would be playing such a different game if the AI could scale its intelligence along this axis.
 It's like how [Rayleigh–Jeans law](https://en.wikipedia.org/wiki/Rayleigh%E2%80%93Jeans_law "Rayleigh–Jeans law") says if we have super small wavelength light, it would emit near infinite energy.
 If this happens everything kind of blows up and we would need to find our version of Plank's length to make sense of our stimuli.
 If the AI was truly better than us, we would reach some kind of maxima that is not grokkable to anyone right now.

+I would also guess that even if we get an AI that has "vision", it won't be able to conceptually generalize "vision".
+For example, you may be able to ask it "make a million dollar SaaS", but it wold probably only be able to do that once.